Table of Contents

 How last-mile delivery helps with 2-day shipping

-Another piece that directly impacts the ability to deliver quickly and affordably is fulfillment location, because in order to use ground shipping to reduce shipping costs and transit times (as opposed to more expensive air shipping), orders must be able to ship from a location closest to the end destination.
+Another piece that directly impacts the ability to deliver quickly and affordably is fulfillment location.
+To use ground shipping to reduce shipping costs and transit times (as opposed to more expensive air shipping), orders must be able to ship from a location closest to the end destination.

-ShipBob and last-mile delivery
+How 3PLs like ShipBob help with last-mile delivery

 We can also analyze customer data to optimize where your orders ship from.
-With the distributed inventory model, inventory is strategically split across different fulfillment centers and then sent from the warehouse that is located closest to the customer.
+With the distributed inventory model, inventory is strategically split across different fulfillment centers of your choice and then sent from the warehouse that is located closest to the customer.
 When your orders travel less distance, you save both money and time in transit.

 Last-mile delivery can be confusing at times.
 Here are some of the most common questions regarding last-mile delivery.